-I’ve based this self drive itinerary on our own experiences driving the route and also for it to be perfect for someone coming from the UK on a ferry to Cherbourg.
+I’ve based this self drive itinerary on our own experiences driving the route and also for it to be perfect for someone going to Normandy from the UK on a ferry to Cherbourg.
 If you find yourself coming from the opposite end of the country, perhaps arriving in Dieppe or Calais, or if you’re travelling internationally and starting from Paris, feel free to reverse the route.